Sunbird-Saral/react-native-saral-sdk/ml_models/handwritten_alpha-numeric/readme.md

 - Place test dataset inside data/test
 - Inference images should be in the form 1_3.jpg, 9_3445.jpg, etc. (i.e classname_random digit.jpg)
 - Go to src/
-- Use predict.ipynb file for inferencing
+- Use predict.ipynb file for inferencing.
+Get the ground truth image and it's prediction (as title of the image)

 ## Notebooks and reports
 - Experiment notebooks are inside notebooks/